 On the Fourth Amendment Closing Date, the Company was required to pay a non-refundable closing fee of approximately \$18,750, which was amortized as a monthly charge to interest expense.
 On the Third Amendment Closing Date, the Company paid a non-refundable closing fee of \$75,000, which was amortized as a charge to interest expense.
 In addition, the Amended and Restated Loan and Security Agreement requires the Company to pay a non-refundable final fee equal to 2.5% of the principal amount of the Term Loan funded upon the earlier of the (i) the maturity date or (ii) termination of the Term Loans via acceleration or prepayment.
 This final fee is being accrued and charged to interest expense over the term of the loan.
-For the three months ended March 31, 2023, the Company recorded interest expense of approximately \$10,714 related to the final fee.
+For the three and six months ended June 30, 2023, the Company recorded interest expense of approximately \$10,714 and \$21,429 related to the final fee.
 The Term Loans are evidenced by a secured promissory note issued to the Bank by the Company.
-If the Company elects to prepay the Term Loans pursuant to the terms of the Amended and Restated Loan and Security Agreement, it will owe a prepayment fee to the Bank, as follows: (1) for a prepayment made on or after the funding date of a Term Loan through and including the first anniversary of such funding date, an amount equal to 2.0% of the principal amount of such Term Loan prepaid; (2) for a prepayment made after the first anniversary of the funding date of a Term Loan prepaid; and (3) for a prepayment made after the second anniversary of the funding date of a Term Loan prepaid; and (3) for a prepayment made after the second anniversary of the funding date of a Term Loan prepaid; and (3) for a prepayment made after the second anniversary of the funding date of a Term Loan prepaid; and (3) for a prepayment made after the second anniversary of the funding date of a Term Loan prepaid; and (3) for a prepayment made after the second anniversary of the funding date of a Term Loan prepaid.
+If the Company elects to prepay the Term Loans pursuant to the terms of the Amended and Restated Loan and Security Agreement, it will owe a prepayment fee to the Bank, as follows: (1) for a prepayment made on or after the funding date of a Term Loan through and including the first anniversary of such funding date, an amount equal to 2.0% of the principal amount of such Term Loan prepaid; (2) for a prepayment made after the first anniversary of the funding date of a Term Loan through and including the second anniversary of such funding date, an amount equal to 1.5% of the principal amount of such Term Loan prepaid; and (3) for a prepayment made after the second anniversary of the funding date of a Term Loan, an amount equal to 1.0% of the principal amount of such Term Loan prepaid.